-I am an assistant professor of history at the University of North Carolina, Charlotte, where I teach modern U.S. political history, urban history, and the history of inequality and work.
-In the fall of 2018, I will join the University of Pennsylvania as assistant professor of history.
+I am an assistant professor of history at the University of Pennsylvania, where I teach modern U.S. political history, urban history, and the history of inequality and work.
 I received my Ph.D. in U.S. History from the University of Virginia.
-In addition to publications in leading scholarly journals such as the Journal of American History (forthcoming 2018) and American Quarterly, my writing has appeared in The New Republic, the Los Angeles Times, and The Atlantic's CityLab.
+In addition to scholarly publications in journals such as the Journal of American History and American Quarterly, my writing has appeared in The New Republic, the Los Angeles Times, and The Atlantic's CityLab.

 The book project is under contract with the University of Pennsylvania Press for inclusion in its series, Politics and Culture in Modern America.